Kwigillingok School places among the top 20% of public schools in Alaska for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- Kwigillingok School's student population of 118 students has stayed relatively flat over five school years.
+- Kwigillingok School's student population of 137 students has grown by 14% over five school years.

 |Grades Offered||Grades Prekindergarten-12|